michaelmiscanuk/czsu-multi-agent-text-to-sql/other/markdown_explanations/adding_model_provider.md

 This guide documents the process of adding a new LLM provider to the CZSU Multi-Agent Text-to-SQL system.
 Use this as a reference when adding new model providers like Mistral, Grok, or others.

+## Model Configuration Overview

+The application uses a **centralized Python configuration** for all node-specific model settings.
+Each node in the workflow (e.g., `rewrite_prompt_node`, `generate_query_node`, `reflect_node`) can use a different model configured in `my_agent/utils/node_models_config.py`.

+**Key Benefits:**
+- Configure all models in one place
+- Different nodes can use different models (e.g., use GPT-4o for query generation but GPT-4o-mini for formatting)
+- Easy to switch models without changing code
+- Clear visibility of which models are used where

 ## Prerequisites

 ### 1. API Key Setup